Thinking about taking emergency contraception?

 Emergency contraception (EC), also commonly known as the morning-after-pill or Plan B, is a last line of defense against pregnancy — and it’s not intended to be used as a regular method of birth control. carafem offers EC for $25, no appointment necessary.

-You should take EC if you have done any of the following:
+You should take EC if any of the following has happened:

-– had unprotected sex within the last five days (120 hours)
+- You had unprotected sex within the last five days (120 hours)

-– were using a condom but it broke or slipped off
+- You were using a condom during sex but it broke or slipped off

-If you take daily oral birth control pills but have missed more than two pills, keep taking your birth control pills, even after taking EC, and use a condom if you have intercourse for the full 7 days after late pills.
+If you take daily oral birth control pills but have missed more than two pills, keep taking your birth control pills, even after taking EC, and use a condom for the next 7 days.

 If you’re not using any type of preventative birth control, you can still protect yourself from pregnancy in the heat of the moment.
 Use a condom, cervical cap, or diaphragm, or try activities other than vaginal sex.